 Collaborative learning beyond the labs

-The department has worked extensively to plan the safe reopening of undergraduate teaching laboratories.
-Laboratories have been refitted with plastic screens to comply with current safety measures, and students have access to new tablet devices at each laboratory bench.
+New additions have been added to Undergraduate laboratories, with refitted with plastic screens to comply with current safety measures, and new tablet devices at each laboratory bench.

 Using the newly installed tablet devices, lab partners and Graduate Teaching Assistants (GTAs) can now interact virtually through MS Teams.
 The remote and in-person linkup allows remote students to focus on literature research while their in-person partner carries out measurements.
 Remote students can also complete calculations and feed that information back to the in-person student.